WHAT TO EXPECT.

 During Your Visit

-• On-Site Support: Educate Maine staff will be on site to lead activity prep, setup and delivery.
-Group or individual teacher training can be scheduled as requested to build teacher capacity on activities.
+- On-Site Support: Educate Maine staff will be on site to lead activity prep, setup and delivery.

-• Student Handouts: Teachers are responsible for printing student handouts prior to the day the lesson will be taught.
-Student handouts may be found on this website at the time of your pre-visit (TBD).
+- Student Handouts: Teachers are responsible for printing student handouts prior to the day the lesson will be taught.
+Student handouts are available on this website under the curriculum tab.

 After Your Visit